vehutech/100DaysOfPython/Day_75/day_75.md

 ## Lesson 2: Hierarchical Clustering - The Recipe Family Tree

-**Kitchen Analogy**: Hierarchical clustering is like creating a family tree of recipes.
+Hierarchical clustering is like creating a family tree of recipes.
 You start with individual dishes and gradually group them - first by cuisine type, then by cooking method, then by main ingredient - creating a tree-like structure of relationships.

 ### Code Example: Hierarchical Clustering Implementation